Acklio/schc-over-lorawan/draft-ietf-lpwan-schc-over-lorawan.md

 This document is only providing parameters that are expected to be better suited for LoRaWAN networks for {{I-D.ietf-lpwan-ipv6-static-context-hc}}.
-IID security is discussed in {{IID}}.As such, this document does not contribute to any new security issues in addition to those identified in
+IID security is discussed in {{IID}}.
+As such, this document does not contribute to any new security issues in addition to those identified in
 {{I-D.ietf-lpwan-ipv6-static-context-hc}}.
+Moreover SCHC data (LoRaWAN payload) are protected on LoRaWAN level by an AES-128 encryption with key shared by device and SCHC gateway.
+Those keys are renew each LoRaWAN session (ie: each join or rejoin to the network)

 # Acknowledgements
 {:numbered="false"}